Jump to content

 Detailed guidelines will be available at the start of the semester.

-The course requirements are evaluated as a pass or fail.
+The course requirements are evaluated as a approved or not approved.
 The course requirements must be completed and approved in order for students to attend the exam.
-Students who do not receive a passing grade on the course requirements, will have one (1) opportunity to resubmit in the same semester, within a deadline set by the instructor.
-Approved assignments are valid for one semester in addition to the semester in which the assignment was approved.
-Language: English or a Scandinavian language
+Students who do not pass the course requirements, will be given one (1) additional attempt in the same semester, within a deadline set by the instructor.

 Assessment